Hotmoka/hotmoka/README.md

       StringValue qteslaPublicKey = new StringValue
         (Base64.getEncoder().encodeToString(qteslaKeyPair.getPublic().getEncoded()));

+      GasHelper gasHelper = new GasHelper(node);

+      // we get the nonce of the gamete: we use the gamete as caller and
+      // an arbitrary nonce (ZERO in the code) since we are running
+      // a @View method of the gamete
+      BigInteger nonce = ((BigIntegerValue) node
+        .runInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest
+          (initialized.gamete(), // payer
+          BigInteger.valueOf(10_000), // gas limit
+          node.getTakamakaCode(), // class path for the execution of the transaction CodeSignature.NONCE, // method
+          initialized.gamete()))) // receiver of the method call .value;

-      // create an account with 100,000 units of coin:
+      // create an account with 100,000,000 units of coin:
       // it will use the qtesla-p-I algorithm for signing transactions,
       // regardless of the default used for the blockchain StorageReference qteslaAccount = node.addConstructorCallTransaction